An analysis of Wigner's friend in the framework of quantum mechanics based on the principle of typicality: Introduction

 In Section~\ref{sec:Wigner collaborates with Deutsch} we introduce the \emph{Wigner-Deutsch collaboration}, which is a combination of the Wigner's friend paradox and Deutsch's thought experiment, and we make an analysis of it in the terminology of the conventional quantum mechanics.
 In Section~\ref{sec:Analysis of the Wigner-Deutsch collaboration} we make an analysis of the Wigner-Deutsch collaboration within the extended framework of the principle of typicality.
-Based on the extended framework developed in Section~\ref{sec:confirming point}, we can analyze such a complicated situation.
 In Section~\ref{sec:Analysis of WDc with a mere quantum system F} we make an analysis of the Wigner-Deutsch collaboration where the `Friend' is treated as a mere quantum system and not as a measurement apparatus, within the extended framework of the principle of typicality.